 Opening Hours of the Best Christmas Markets in Switzerland

-Swiss Christmas markets generally open from end November to Christmas Eve.
+Swiss Christmas markets are generally open from end-November to Christmas Eve.
 Smaller towns and ski resorts often have markets only over weekends or just the few days leading up to Christmas.
 Markets are generally open from late morning to around 8 or 9 pm.
 Late afternoon, early evening is often the most atmospheric time to visit open-air markets.

 The best Christmas markets will generally not be open on Christmas Day (December 25) but some may be open on Christmas Eve (December 24) but probably not at night.
 In some tourist areas, the markets are now extended for a few days past Christmas Day and even into the New Year.

 Travelers familiar with a true German Weihnachtsmarkt may well find Swiss Christmas markets a bit of a disappointment.
-Not only do they not have the same long tradition but they are generally much smaller and on quiet days may feel far less exciting too.
-Also prices are much higher, especially following the appreciation of the Swiss franc in recent months.
+Not only do they not have the same long tradition but they are generally much smaller and on quiet days may feel far less exciting too, which in 2020 is generally not a bad thing.